Skip to main content

 Deep peels use the strongest peeling agents to penetrate the deepest skin layers (the mid-reticular dermis), which enables them to address more significant issues, such as severe acne scars and deeper wrinkles.

-Peeling agents used in deep peels may include TCA plus other agents, such as Jessner’s solution — a combination of resorcinol, lactic acid and salicylic acid — for an intense peeling agent.
+Peeling agents used in deep peels may include TCA plus other agents for an intense peel.
 Additionally, your skin care professional may use a phenol/croton oil solution, though typically only for lighter skin complexions, as this solution may cause pigmentation issues in darker skin types.

 Because this more intensive treatment penetrates deeper skin layers, the results have been compared to facelifts in their rejuvenation of skin.
-However, with the advent of laser resurfacing, these types of chemical peels are being done less frequently.
+However, with significant downtime, side effects and the advent of laser resurfacing, these types of chemical peels are being done less frequently.

 Deep peels can have benefits that last for years, depending on the peeling agents used, but will also have the most significant recovery time.
 Due to the intensity of this type of peel, it’s unlikely the average person will get more than one, though you can always discuss this with your skin care professional.